-The roundtable was sponsored by the Law School, the School of Public Health and Health Services, and the Trachtenberg School of Public Policy and Public Administration, demonstrating GW’s cross-departmental expertise.
+The roundtable was sponsored by the Law School, the Milken Institute of Public Health, and the Trachtenberg School of Public Policy and Public Administration, demonstrating GW’s cross-departmental expertise.
 The participants examined the complicated issues surrounding the Supreme Court case which challenges the constitutionality of the Patient Protection and Affordable Care Act.

 In the two years since President Obama signed the bill into law, GW Law faculty have been at the forefront of scholarship and news on the topic, analyzing the many implications of the bill, and providing law students an unprecedented real world tutorial of healthcare issues and the interdisciplinary nature of the law.